dfunckt/django-rules/README.rst

 Using the class-based view mixin
 ++++++++++++++++++++++++++++++++

-Django 1.9 introduced a new set of access mixins that you can use in your class-based views to enforce authorization. ``rules`` extends this framework to provide a mixin for object-level permissions, ``PermissionRequiredMixin``.
+Django includes a set of access mixins that you can use in your class-based views to enforce authorization. ``rules`` extends this framework to provide object-level permissions via a mixin, ``PermissionRequiredMixin``.
-Note that ``rules`` will seamlessly fall back to importing its own copy of Django's access mixins module for versions of Django prior to 1.9.

 The following example will automatically test for permission against the instance returned by the view's ``get_object`` method: